 As for Karpis, who was never going to be taken alive and who was going to kill Hoover on sight-"he was so scared when the law finally closed in on him that he couldn't talk.
 His was a false courage.
 Gangsters seldom have any real courage.
-They are all yellow dogs."
+They are all yellow door."

-of the utmost importance-is to note that more and more boys are now going to grow up to be G-Men.
+The only comment necessary-and it is of the utmost importance-is to note that more and more boys are now going to grow up to be G-Men.